wcgordon1/TustinRecruiting/src/content/jobs/tr-junior-sdr-escondido-juni-9q71fw.md

 ---
 position: Junior SDR
 description: >-
-  ## Position Overview

-  We are seeking a motivated and dynamic Junior Sales Development Representative (SDR) to join our team in Escondido, CA. As a Junior SDR, you will be part of a focused team dedicated to growing our customer base in the enterprise software, cloud platforms, and B2B tech sectors.
-This role is perfect for those looking to kickstart their career in tech sales, offering hands-on experience in a supportive and innovative environment.
+  Position Overview We are seeking a motivated and dynamic Junior Sales Development Representative (SDR) to join our team in Escondido, CA. As a Junior SDR, you will be part of a focused team dedicated to growing our customer base in the enterprise software, cloud platforms, and B2B tech sectors.
+This role is perfect for those looking to kickstart their career in tech sales, offering handson experience in a supportive and innovative environment.
 You will work the second shift from 2:00 PM to 1...
 location: 'Escondido, CA'
 team: Software
 schedule: 'Second Shift (2:00 PM - 10:30 PM)'